mollie/api-documentation/source/reference/v2/payments-api/get-payment.rst

             - Only available if the payment is completed - Unique alphanumeric representation of card, usable for identifying returning customers.

+              .. warning:: This field is **deprecated** as of November 28th, 2019.
+The fingerprint is now unique per transaction what makes it not usefull anymore for identifying returning customers.
+Use the ``consumerAccount`` field instead.

           * - ``qrCode``

               .. type:: QR code object

             - Only available if requested during payment creation - The QR code that can be scanned by the mobile Bancontact application.
 This enables the desktop to mobile feature.

+          * - ``consumerName``

+              .. type:: string

+            - Only available if the payment is completed – The consumer's name.

+          * - ``consumerAccount``

+              .. type:: string

+            - Only available if the payment is completed – The consumer's bank account.
+This may be an IBAN, or it may be a domestic account number.

+          * - ``consumerBic``

+              .. type:: string

+            - Only available if the payment is completed – The consumer's bank's BIC / SWIFT code.

+          * - ``failureReason``

+              .. type:: string

+            - The reason why the payment did not succeed.
+Only available when there's a reason known.

 Bank transfer
 """""""""""""